drewm27/speakerrankings/large-size.md

 1. [Minirig mk4](https://minirigs.co.uk/speakers/bluetooth-minirig-4) with [subwoofer](https://minirigs.co.uk/speakers/minirig-subwoofer-3): $290
     - Positives: Very balanced sound.
 Finally USB-C charging
     - Negatives: Not stereo, app is buggy.
 Wireless TWS pairing is buggy.
-Not easy to carry on the go, no handle and there’s 2 pieces, although check out [this carrier](https://www.ebay.com/itm/333869064057).
+Not easy to carry on the go, no handle and there's 2 pieces, although check out [this carrier](https://www.ebay.com/itm/333869064057).
 Calls itself splash resistant but has no official water rating.
 A bit expensive
     - Weight: 3.17lbs / 1.44kg
     - Battery Life: 30 hours
     - Power Bank: No